DBZoo - Talent without discipline is like an Octopus on rollerskates.

 • xap-pachube - accepts logging messages and pushes to the pachube web service.

-The scripting language I'm proposing to embed is LUA, although I'm not familiar with the language it seems to have the most documentation, support and its compiled size makes it ideal for use in the embedded world.
+The scripting language that is embedded into the HAH is Lua, although I'm not familiar with the language it seems to have the most documentation, support and its compiled size makes it ideal for use in the embedded world.

-The scripting language will be invoked from inside a C wrapper that provides all the heavy lifting to and from the network of the xAP messages along with its parsing.
-This means the scripts will only need to deal with the logic to determine if a new message is to be sent or not so they should be pretty simplistic.
+The scripting language is invoked from inside a C wrapper that provides all the heavy lifting to and from the network of the xAP messages along with its parsing.
+This means the scripts will only need to deal with the logic to determine if a new message is to be sent (or not) so they should be pretty simplistic.

 From the use cases there are two modes in which the scripts need to operate